Ayon-SSP/Backend-Dev/Frontend-Dev/React/react.md

 #### Binding Event Handlers
 1. Binding in the render method. this keyword will not work.

+#### Side effect & Pure:
+> Anything that happens outside the scope of the component rendering itself.
+**⚛️ In React, a side effect includes things like:**
+- Fetching data from an API
+- Manually modifying the DOM
+- Subscribing to a WebSocket or event listener
+- Setting timers (setTimeout, setInterval)
+- Logging
+- Interacting with local storage
+- Analytics tracking

+**🔄 Why are they “side effects”?**
+Because React’s rendering is supposed to be *pure—meaning*, given the same inputs (props, state), it should return the same output (JSX).
+A side effect breaks that purity, because it does something that affects the outside world or depends on it.

 ### React.StrictMode
 > [YT video](https://youtu.be/XUwzASyHr4Q?si=W50qL7wqt4yXC137)